GapiHonder/Zoom-Meeting-Auto-Join/README.md

 # Zoom-Meeting-and-Recording
 The python scripts lets you join and record a zoom meeting automatically (this is my first project, any feedback and help is appreciated)

+  # Edit:
+   - I deleted from the script the option to record the meeting.
+   - I added a function that allow the host to controll your Microphone if it's asked.
+   - The programm auto close the zoom session after 2h 20m.
+You can delete this function by erasing line 47-49.
+   - The programm take a bit more time to run completly because i added some waiting time between some tasks.
+   - The programm can now detect "Join" button in White and Dark theme.
+   - It is the first time i do Python, there can be some mistakes.
+   - The script doesn't lunch automatically, you have to make it automatic by your own (Ex: Put the compilled script in the "startup" folder of Windows)
+   - Fork of "BigchillRK/Zoom-Meeting-and-Recording" Thank You for the original script !

 Read Me for Zoom Recording Template